Power Dynamics in Transformative Social Innovation

 Introduction

 Initiatives around the world are addressing societal challenges by experimenting with social innovations (SI), i.e., new ways of doing, thinking, and organizing.
-Examples include sharing economy, eco-communities, participatory democracy, and many more.
+Examples include the sharing economy, eco-communities, participatory democracy, and many more.

 Societal Transformation